Dutchess County Fair Amateur Cut Flower Competition

 • Perfection is key.
 Choose flowers that are in excellent condition.
 We even look at the underside of the blossom.
 Petals should be unblemished and foliage healthy and blooms well formed and visually appealing.
 If instructions say three stems, choose flowers that are close in size.

 • Cut flowers at the peak of maturity for show purposes.
-Cut the stems with a clean, angled cut, longer than what you’ll be entering, as you will cut again before placing in the vase.
+Cut the stems with a clean, angled cut, longer than what you’ll be entering, as you will cut again before placing in a vase at the fair.
 An angled cut encourages the uptake of more water for hydration.
-Strip all leaves from the bottom half to two-thirds of each stem to prevent it rotting in the water.
+Strip all leaves from the bottom half to two-thirds of each stem to prevent rotting in the water.

 • Look for any insect or mechanical damage.
 Spent flowers or damaged leaves should be removed as inconspicuously as possible.